What happens to our creativity as we mature?

 Creative and Mental Growth, 6th ed.
 1970.
 Macmillan, NY. p.
 109

-recommendations for avoiding this loss of creativity.
+REVIEW of Practical Recommendations for avoiding this loss of creativity.

-1. I avoid using stereotyping drawing guide books, drawing formulas (number of heads in a body), patterns, coloring books, dot to dot games, etc.
+1. I avoid using stereotyping drawing guide books, drawing formulas (number of heads in a body), patterns, coloring books, dot to dot games, etc. In our family, our kids had lots of art materials, but no coloring books.
+They colored within lines that they created.

 2. I encourage work from real experiences, observations, and imagination, not from imitation ?
 Experiences are remembered.
 Observation simply means that children can look at things and learn to draw them.
 Imagination is the unique ability that makes us human.
 Animals imitate.
-Children imitate things to learn uncreative stuff an they imagine things to practice being creative.
+Children imitate things to learn uncreative stuff and they imagine things to practice being creative.
 Children can color their own drawings to develop their fine motor skill - no need to give them coloring books?

 3. I provide ample materials and blank paper, not workbooks and coloring books?